Contributed By Yoon & Yang LLC

 The copyright owner is granted the following moral rights:

 Moral rights last for the life of the author.
-However, Article 128 of the Copyright Act provides that even after the death of the author, the surviving family members or the executor of the author’s will may seek injunction or restoration of reputation against an infringement of the author’s moral rights.
+However, Article 128 of the Copyright Act provides that even after the death of the author, the surviving family members or the executor of the author may seek injunction or restoration of reputation against an infringement of the author’s moral rights.

 Moral rights are inalienable and cannot be transferred or inherited (Article 14(1) of the Copyright Act).